insuusvenerati/currency-converter/README.md

 1. Clone the repository to your local machine.
 2. Create a .env file at the top level of the project directory.
-3. Obtain an API key from the ExchangeRate-API website and add it to the .env file as API_KEY=your_api_key.
+3. Obtain an API key from the [ExchangeRate-API](https://exchangeratesapi.io/) website and add it to the .env file as API_KEY=your_api_key.
+4. Add the API_URL=https://v6.exchangerate-api.com/v6 value to .env file
-4. Run `npm install` to install all dependencies.
+5. Run `npm install` to install all dependencies.
-5. Run `npm run start` to start the development server.
+6. Run `npm run start` to start the development server.

 ## Known Bugs